thepwrtank18/Quark-No-Timer/README.md

 This mod requires [AutoRegLib](https://github.com/Vazkii/AutoRegLib).

-This mod does NOT need the original [Quark](https://github.com/Vazkii/Quark).
+This mod does NOT need the original [Quark](https://github.com/Vazkii/Quark) (and will not run with the original Quark).

 This mod is compatible with [Quark Oddities](https://www.curseforge.com/minecraft/mc-mods/quark-oddities).